 - Ms. Varner serves on the Editorial Board of Moore’s Federal Practice, a leading treatise on federal court litigation.

-- Ms. Varner was a member of the twelve-member American delegation to the 2004-2005 Anglo-American Legal Exchange.
-The American delegation was headed by U.S. Supreme Court Justices Breyer, Scalia and O’Connor, and included three other federal and state judges and six practitioners.
+- Ms. Varner has twice participated in the United Kingdom-United States Legal Exchange.
+She was a member of the twelve-member American delegation to the 2004-2005 Exchange, along with U.S. Supreme Court Justices Breyer, Scalia and O’Connor, three other federal and state judges and six practitioners.
 The delegation met with British counterparts in London in 2004 and in Washington in 2005 to present papers and discuss issues concerning Anglo-American law.
-She is currently in charge of planning the next such exchange for 2015-16.
+She also attended the first session of the 2015-16 Exchange in London in September 2015, as a member of the U.S. delegation, along with U.S. Supreme Court Justices Ginsburg, Alito and Breyer, Chief Judge Diane Wood of the Seventh Circuit, Judge Neil Gorsuch of the Tenth Circuit, and Judge Lee Rosenthal of the Southern District of Texas.
+Ms. Varner has represented the American College of Trial Lawyers as chief planner of the 2015-16 Exchange.

 - Ms. Varner speaks regularly on women’s issues.
 For example, she was one of the panelists who introduced a program in New York City sponsored by the Association of the Bar of the City of New York and the ABA Section of Product Liability, entitled “Women in Product Liability.”
 She has also taught a session of the Temple University Graduate Program in Litigation on “Women as Trial Lawyers,” and gave the Kolsby Distinguished Lecture in Trial Advocacy at Temple University Law School in 2014.
 She has presented similar programs for her clients.

 - Ms. Varner was the 2007 recipient of the Learned Hand Award from the Atlanta Chapter of the American Jewish Committee and the 2007 recipient of the Product Liability Advisory Council’s John Raleigh Award.
 Both awards recognize professionalism and distinguished service as a lawyer.